 Modern Mattress Retail Market Dynamics

-The mattress market is a unique and complex space where the strengths and weaknesses of distribution channels can be quite pivotal in the success and performance for any player and in turn for the overall industry.
+The mattress market is a unique and complex space where the strengths and weaknesses of distribution channels can be quite pivotal in the success and performance of any player and in turn for the overall industry.

 ISPF plans to track this market periodically to identify market trends with respect to retail channels, product mix and pricing.
 This will surely help companies to face changes sweeping the marketplace, in terms of new players, concepts, channels and innovations in the market.